Model-Based Reinforcement Learning for Control of Strongly-Disturbed Unsteady Aerodynamic Flows: Model Application

 After we reduce the vorticity data from a $240\times 120$ space to the three-dimensional latent space by the PA-AE, we employ the LDM, as described in Section~\ref{sec:LDM}, to learn the latent dynamics.
 The ostensible objective is to predict the evolution of the flow field given the initial flow field and the action sequence.
 However, as discussed in Section~ \ref{sec:pitch_distb_PA-AE}, the initial flow field (or its corresponding latent space point) does not distinguish cases with different subsequent disturbances.
-These disturbances are contained in the output training data (in the latent space trajectories, as shown in Figure~\ref{pitch_distb_AE_latent}), but not in the naive input data (initial latent state and action sequence).
-Thus, it would be impossible to train the LDM to predict the $\boldsymbol{\gamma}_k$ trajectory accurately with only this input.
-Therefore, we incorporate an auxiliary parameter, $\mathbf{P}$, into the input data to help distinguish different cases.
-In this study, we choose to set $\mathbf{P}=(D_y,\sigma,y_o)$.
-Since the underlying Navier-Stokes equations govern the flow's evolution, and the external disturbance has been introduced to these equations via a body force term that varies from case to case, then the governing equations themselves vary from case to case.
-We can understand $\mathbf{P}$ as providing the LDM with sufficient information about the parameters of this term to distinguish different cases.
-Alternatively, if the disturbance were introduced in the form of an initial condition, or none were introduced at all, then the governing equations would remain invariant for all cases, and $\boldsymbol{\gamma}_1$ and $\{A_1,A_2,...,A_k\}$ would be sufficient input for the LDM to learn the dynamics accurately.
-This will be demonstrated in the example in Section~\ref{sec:VAWT}.
+Thus, it would be impossible to train the LDM to predict the $\boldsymbol{\gamma}_k$ trajectory accurately with only initial conditions and action sequences.
+Specifically, we could imagine there are two different cases where each has a different Gaussian forcing field as the disturbance but has the exact same action sequence.
+Since the initial condition is the same, if we only provide the initial condition and the action sequence as the input to the LDM, it would output the same latent trajectory (state prediction sequence) for the two different cases, which is not what we expect.
+In order to make the LDM output latent trajectories that correspond to different gust scenarios, we need to also provide some auxiliary parameters to help the LDM distinguish each case.
+Since the differences between the two cases come from the different Gaussian forcing fields in the governing equations, we simply use the parameters of the Gaussian forcing field as the auxiliary parameters.
+This is why we choose to set $\mathbf{P}=(D_y,\sigma,y_o)$ in this study.
+Alternatively, if the disturbances were introduced in the form of an initial condition such as adding an initial vortex in the upstream, or none were introduced at all, then the governing equations would remain invariant for all cases, then the initial condition $\boldsymbol{\gamma}_1$ and action sequence $\{A_1,A_2,...,A_k\}$ would be sufficient input for the LDM to learn the dynamics accurately.
+The details about the demonstration of a case with no disturbance are provided in the VAWT example in Appendix.